simonecorsi/lcov-total/README.md

 ## About

+> This module now uses ESM modules from `v2.0.0`, if you need to use CommonJS refer to `v1.x.x`

 This simple package aim to parse `lcov.info` files and provide the total coverage `Number` without fancy formatting or anything else, either in stdout or programmatically.

 Here's why: